Motor Oil Hellas Corinth

 Key metrics

-What ETF is Motor Oil (Hellas) Corinth Refineries SA in?
+What ETF is Motor Oil Hellas Corinth in?

-There are 16 ETFs which contain Motor Oil (Hellas) Corinth Refineries SA.
+There are 16 ETFs which contain Motor Oil Hellas Corinth.
 All of these ETFs are listed in the table below.
-The ETF with the largest weighting of Motor Oil (Hellas) Corinth Refineries SA is the iShares MSCI Emerging Markets Small Cap UCITS ETF.
+The ETF with the largest weighting of Motor Oil Hellas Corinth is the iShares MSCI Emerging Markets Small Cap UCITS ETF.

 ETF Weight Investment focus Fund size (in m EUR)